 PADI’s Pillars of Change

-The structure of PADI’s corporate ethos has evolved to support social and environmental efforts that impact key issues facing the dive industry and the entire planet.
-To be the best in the world, we must be the best for the world by helping to foster prosperity, growth and a sustainability mindset in dive communities around the world.
+The structure of PADI’s corporate ethos has evolved to support social and environmental efforts that impact key issues facing the dive industry – and the entire planet.
+To be the best in the world, we must be the best for the world by empowering everyone with the ability to reach their full potential through diving.

 With 6,400 PADI Dive Centers and Resorts, 133,000 PADI Professionals and nearly 25 million divers around the world, the PADI network is a force for good with tremendous human potential to make an impact on critical social and environmental issues.
 PADI is dedicated to bringing the conversation to the forefront, and inspire actions that lead to a stronger global dive community and healthier ocean planet.

 READ ABOUT CURRENT INITIATIVES AND DIVERS ACTIONS

 Learn more about PADI’s other Pillars of Change